You will be offered a minimum of two routine scans in pregnancy. One at around 12 weeks, and one at around 20 weeks

 You can purchase pictures of your scan.
 There is a machine in the antenatal clinic near the midwives’ desk.
 Take the receipt from this machine into the scan room with you.
 Cash and cards are accepted.

-We do ask that you do not bring children with you to your scans.
 All mobile phones should be switched off for the duration of your scan.
 We do not permit the video recording of any scans.

 First Trimester Scan (Around 12 Weeks)